dotnet/aspnetcore/src/Caching/Hybrid/src/Internal/readme.md

 The `DefaultHybridCache` implementation keeps a collection of `StampedeState` entries that represent the current in-flight operations (keyed by `StampedeKey`); if a duplicate operation occurs during the execution, the second operation will be joined with that same flow, rather than executing independently.
+When attempting to merge with an existing flow, interlocked counting is used: we can only join if we can successfully increment the value from a non-zero value (zero meaning all existing consumers have canceled, and the shared token is therefore canceled)

 The `StampedeState<>` performs back-end fetch operations, resulting not in a `T` (of the final value), but instead a `CacheItem<T>`; this is the object that gets put into L1 cache,